honorejabiro/minesweeper/README.md

 This project is a logic-based AI implementation of the classic **Minesweeper** game, developed in Python.
 The AI uses **propositional logic**, **constraint propagation**, and **inference** to determine safe moves and identify mines — similar to how a human logically plays Minesweeper.

-This project was created as part of [CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/).

 ---

 ## Project Overview